Cosmic-Academy/about/README.md

-# about
+# Welcome to the Cosmic Academy, future Cosmonaut!

-Welcome to the Cosmic Academy, future Cosmonaut!
+Here is will be text in English, very soon...